How to Choose the Right Email Service Provider (ESP)

 Deciding to make the leap to a new email service provider is the first piece of the puzzle.
 The second part is securing a smooth and easy switch-over from your old supplier to a new one.

 Make sure that the process of switching is easy and fast and that they support you when migrating across.
 Ask them how they’ll manage the switch and if you’ll have an onboarding process.
 Make sure they talk about ‘warming up’ your IP address.
 This means not suddenly switching all your email sends to a new address but carefully managing the transition.
 By gradually increasing volumes, providers such as Gmail and Outlook will become more familiar with your new address.
 This means they’re less likely to block your emails due to a sudden change in your usual sending behaviour.

 It’s not just about the software.
 Guidance on how to get the most out of your email marketing strategy is just as important as the features and functionality.

 Does the email service provider offer additional support such as creative services or campaign management?
-It’s often the customer service you receive that can be make or break to your ongoing success.
+It’s often the customer service you receive that can make or break to your ongoing success.

 Asking these 10 questions will help you decide on the right email service provider for you.
-And you’ll be surprised how varied the answers will be!
+And you’ll be surprised at how varied the answers will be!
 You’ll also keep potential providers on their toes by showing them you understand exactly what you need.

 But most of all these questions will give you clarity.
 They’ll help steer you in the right direction in a world of confusion and overwhelming choice.